padlocbio/padloc/README.md

 ## Dependencies

-These dependencies are installed automatically during setup.
+These dependencies are installed automatically when using conda.

 ### Mandatory